Learning Abroad Center

 Housing & Meals

 You will live in shared housing with other program participants.
-Welcome and farewell meals, as well as some additional meals are included in the program fee.
+A welcome and farewell meal is included in the program fee.
 Additional meals can be prepared in the housing or purchased at local restaurants.

 Excursions